GroveZ24/TFA-Screen-Shake/README.md

 ### For devs:
 You can customize the screen shake on a per-weapon basis using:
-- `SWEP.ScreenShakeForceMultiplierOverride` - Overrides screen shake force multiplier
+- `SWEP.ScreenShakeForceMultiplier` - Overrides screen shake force multiplier
-- `SWEP.ScreenShakeFOVForceMultiplierOverride` - Overrides screen shake FOV force multiplier
+- `SWEP.ScreenShakeFOVForceMultiplier` - Overrides screen shake FOV force multiplier
-- `SWEP.ScreenShakeSpeedMultiplierOverride` - Overrides screen shake speed multiplier
+- `SWEP.ScreenShakeSpeedMultiplier` - Overrides screen shake speed multiplier

 **NOTE:** I used `CalcView` and `GetMotionBlurValues` hooks, keep in mind that they're incompatible with similar hooks in other mods.
 Blame me and my shitcode.